So, you want to know the pros and cons of becoming an Avon rep.

 - Unless you have a very large social following, you’re going to struggle to make consistent sales.
 Your friends and family may make the odd purchase to support you, but they are not going to spend enough to keep you afloat.

-- Because the products are so cheap, you’re going to have to sell a LOT of them to make money.
+- Low profit margins: because Avon products are so cheap, you’re going to have to sell a LOT of them to make money.
 A 20% commission of a $4 product really isn’t going to pay the bills.

 Quick Recap FAQ